Open access peer-reviewed chapter - ONLINE FIRST

 3.3 Mechanism for the determination of pyraclostrobin using PAS coupling reagent

-UV-Vis spectrophotometry was used to reduce interference and avoid of the overlapped absorption bands during the determination of pyraclostrobin in an aqueous medium in the visible regions.
-This theory is based on energy absorbed causes changes in electronic energy there by the electrons are promoted from a ground state to an excited state [17].
-The chromophoric functional groups are responsible to give color due to the electrons excitation of the outer bonding electrons or lone pairs to these dyes.
-The auxochromes are the functional groups that are an integral part of PAS reagent or dyes and are also responsible for intensifying the color and give UV-Vis spectra at 600 nm (λmax).
-Thus, the use of the color pyraclostrobin: PAS complex was successfully demonstrated for analysis of OCl e.g., pyraclostrobin in UV-Vis spectrophotometry.
+UV-vis spectrophotometry was used to reduce interference and avoid overlapped absorption bands during the determination of pyraclostrobin in an aqueous medium in the visible regions.
+This theory is based on energy absorbed, which causes changes in electronic energy when the electrons are promoted from a ground state to an excited state [17].
+The chromophoric functional groups are responsible for giving color due to the electrons excitation of the outer bonding electrons or lone pairs to these dyes.
+The auxochromes are the functional groups that are an integral part of PAS reagents or dyes and are also responsible for intensifying the color and giving UV-vis spectra at 600 nm (λmax).
+Thus, the use of the color pyraclostrobin:PAS complex was successfully demonstrated for analysis of Ocl, for example, pyraclostrobin in UV-vis spectrophotometry.

 3.4 Optimization and analytical parameters

-The coupling reagent of pyraclostrobin from sample solution was monitored by considering the absorption band obtained at 600 (λmax) in UV-Vis spectrophotometry.
-The optimum conditions for analytical parameters such as reagent concentrations, volume of reagent, volume of sample, effect of pH, extraction time and stirring rate were investigated for obtaining the efficient extraction of pesticide like pyraclostrobin from environmental and agricultural samples.
+The coupling reagent of pyraclostrobin from sample solution was monitored by considering the absorption band obtained at 600 (λmax) in UV-vis spectrophotometry.
+The optimum conditions for analytical parameters such as reagent concentrations, volume of reagent, volume of sample, effect of pH, extraction time and stirring rate were investigated for obtaining the efficient extraction of pesticides like pyraclostrobin from environmental and agricultural samples.
 The influences of each of the following variables on the reaction were tested.

 3.4.1 Effect of PAS reagent concentration and volume

-The effect of concentration and volume of PAS reagent were investigated for optimum coupling reaction as well as formation of stable pyraclostrobin: PAS complex by varying the concentration of reagent from 1.0 to 5.5 mM and volume of reagent from 0.2 to 2.0 mL.
+The effect of concentration and volume of PAS reagent were investigated for optimum coupling reaction as well as formation of stable pyraclostrobin:PAS complex by varying the concentration of reagent from 1.0 to 5.5 mM and volume of reagent from 0.2 to 2.0 mL.
 The absorbance of reaction solution increases with the reagent concentration, and the highest absorption intensity was attained at 5.5 mM.
-Similarly, 1.0 mL optimum volume of PAS reagent used for the production of maximum and reproducible color complex.
+Similarly, a 1.0 mL optimum volume of PAS reagent is used for the production of maximum and reproducible color complex.
 Therefore, the 5.5 mM reagent concentration with 1.0 mL volume was used throughout the work (Figures 4 and 5).

 Figure 4.